a1225809/univie-itm/README.txt

 Installation/Deployment

     * download and extract the assignment zip
-    * make sure you have a working JDK 1.5 or higher installed o NOTE: since you will develop Java applications, you must install the Java Development Kit (JDK); the JRE has no compiler! o please follow the installation instructions for your OS (see wiki)
+    * make sure you have a working JDK 1.5 installed o NOTE: since you will develop Java applications, you must install the Java Development Kit (JDK); the JRE has no compiler! o please follow the installation instructions for your OS (see wiki)